swcarpentry/python-novice-gapminder/setup.md

 {: .bash}

-To start the Python interpreter without the notebook, open a terminal or git bash and type the command:
+To start the Python interpreter without the notebook, open a terminal or Git Bash and type the command:

 ~~~
 $ python